vuittont60/shardeum-docs/docs/node/run/rpc.md

 ## How do I run a RPC on Shardeum?

-More details on how to run a Shardeum RPC will be shared at Shardeum Betanet.
+More details on how to run a Shardeum RPC will be shared after Sphinx 1.X.
-Betanet ETA is February 2nd, 2023.